jnsturgis/DataPA/README.md

 2. Linear regression analysis and homoscedacity, linear trends and linearizations.
 3. Non-linear regression compared to linearization and predicting model parameters by regression.
 Parameter correlations, regression robustness.
 F test for model comparison.
-4. Spectrum analysis and component contributions.
+4. Spectrum analysis and component contributions and global analysis of multidimensional data.
 5. Exercise to analyse a multicomponent kinetic trace and produce a convincing figure.